Updated: Sep 22

 Graphics by Han Hamel

-Dean LeMire is a long-time NH resident, a Dad who uses drugs/is in recovery, and a self-identified “rebel with a cause”.
-Not only that but he is a former NHHRC board member and was instrumental in making Harm Reduction a reality right here in New Hampshire!
+Dean LeMire is a long-time NH resident, a father, an advocate for people who use drugs, and a rebel with a cause.
+Dean is a former NHHRC board member and was instrumental in making Harm Reduction a reality right here in New Hampshire.

 Dean’s first experience with Harm Reduction was years before he even knew what it was.
 As a child, he came across a Kurt Loder MTV special where a man was handing out Harm Reduction tools (syringes, Naloxone, and safe injection kits) at an encampment.
 Not only that but he was reversing overdoses right on the spot.
 Needless to say, this made a big impact on Dean as a child.
 He was drawn to the action of going out and doing good, even if there was a risk in order to do it.
 A young Robin Hood if you will; a child with a yearning to look out for and care for his community.

 Later on in life, Dean became an IV drug user and needed “that guy” he yearned to be as a child, but couldn't find him.
 Until that is, he found recovery and amazing mentors like Kevin Irwin, fellow cofounder of NHHRC.
 With the encouragement and support of his recovery community, Dean was able to start up a modest syringe access program through a materials donation from NASEN and recently departed harm reduction maverick Mark Kinzly.
 At the time, SSPs were illegal in NH, but Dean began the program out of his car anyway.
 Gradually, Dean established connections with local participants and he was able to be “that guy” for other people.

 As part of a research study that informed the legislative study commission on SSPs established by the Governor, Dean and a researcher conducted interviews to demonstrate syringe scarcity in Strafford and Rockingham Counties.
 Dean described some of the information that was shared as “stuff that will make your hair curl.”